sdipis/portfolio_site/README.md

 3. it checks content type, and can render videos, or images.

 ## todo
+- cull the grid.
+The grid is filled with a lot mediocre stuff right now just for testing purposes.
+I need to make some solid fully fledged projects to display.

 - make a function to click forwards and backwards while in the lightbox to navigate through each item in gallery.